 The EMLSR Transition Delay subfield indicates the transition delay time needed by a non-AP MLD to switch from exchanging frames on one of the enabled links to the listening operation on the enabled links (see 35.3.17 (Enhanced multi-link single radio operation)).
-When the EMLSR Transition Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Transition Delay subfield is reserved.
-The EMLSR Transition Delay subfield includes 3 bits and is set as defined in Table 9-401f (Encoding of the EMLSR Transition Delay subfield).
+The EMLMR Transition Delay subfield indicates the transition delay time needed by a non-AP MLD to switch from exchanging frames on one of the enabled links to the listening operation on the enabled links (see 35.3.18 (Enhanced multi-link single radio operation)).
+When the EMLSR Transition Delay/EMLSR Transition Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Transition Delay subfield is reserved.
+The EMLSR Transition Delay/EMLSR Transition Delay subfield includes 3 bits and is set as defined in Table 9-401f (Encoding of the EMLSR Transition Delay subfield).

-Table 9-401f—Encoding of the EMLSR Transition Delay subfield
+Table 9-401f—Encoding of the EMLSR Transition Delay/EMLSR Transition Delay subfield